meltingscales/dragon-nuke/server-dragon-nuke/GCP_SETUP.md

 just debug

 # Test trigger manually
-just trigger-reboot
+just trigger-nuke
 ```

 ## 8. Android App Setup

 For the Android app to work:

-1. Copy the service account key (`dragon-reboot-key.json`) to your phone
+1. Copy the service account key (`dragon-nuke-key.json`) to your phone
-2. Open the Dragon Reboot app
+2. Open the Dragon Nuke app
 3. Load the service account key file
-4. Tap "TRIGGER REBOOT" to test
+4. Tap "TRIGGER NUKE" to test

 ## Security Notes